Tropical Cyclone Gita

 Reconnecting power to Tonga

-About 20 technicians from NJ Construction, Essential Energy, TransGrid, and Evoenergy will work for a month in Tonga, to restore power to homes, reinstate health and education services, and enable businesses to resume operations.
-They have installed industrial-size generators provided by Australia in remote communities, providing about 1,000 households with power.
+More than 20 technicians from NJ Construction, Essential Energy, TransGrid, and Evoenergy worked for a month in Tonga, to restore power to homes, reinstate health and education services, and enable businesses to resume operations.
+They installed large generators provided by Australia in remote communities, providing about 1,000 households with power.